getnexusapp/.github/EULA.md

-# Nexus End User License Agreement (EULA)
+# Nexus End User License Agreement

+**Nexus 5.0.0**

-**Last Updated: August 23, 2026**
+**Last Updated: September 2, 2026**

-This End User License Agreement ("Agreement") is a legal agreement between you, either an individual or the entity you represent ("You" or "User"), and **Nawrass Andaloussi Dahman**, an individual developer based in Morocco and the creator, developer, and current operator of the Nexus software ("Nexus," "we," "us," or "our").
+This End User License Agreement ("Agreement") is a legal agreement between you, either an individual or an entity you represent ("You" or "User"), and **Nawrass Andaloussi Dahman**, an individual developer based in Morocco and the creator and current operator of the Nexus software ("Nexus," "we," "us," or "our").

 This Agreement governs your download, installation, access to, and use of the Nexus desktop application, including its software, features, updates, and accompanying documentation (collectively, the "Software").